mckennapl/slack-nws/README.md

 # slack-nws

-Python script to capture short and detailed NWS forecasts from their API and then post those to a Slack team and channel of your choosing.
+Python script to capture the short and the detailed NWS forecasts from their API and then post those to a Slack team and channel of your choosing.

 Needs a weather_webhook.py file with your location and webhook URL: